pluralcom/eslint-config-plural/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
 If you don't need React, see [base entry point](#base-entry-point).

-If you use yarn, run `npm info "eslint-config-plural@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
-See below for npm instructions.
+If using yarn, you can also use the shortcut described above if you have npm 5+ installed on your machine, as the command will detect that you are using yarn and will act accordingly.
+Otherwise, run npm info "eslint-config-plural@latest" peerDependencies to list the peer dependencies and versions, then run yarn add --dev <dependency>@<version> for each listed peer dependency.

 1. Install the correct versions of each package, which are listed by the command: